Please note, this page is currently being updated, so some links and information may be missing. Thank you for your patience.

 When it comes to training, Cavaliers are generally intelligent and willing to try whatever it is you'd like them to do.
 Food rewards and positive reinforcement help ensure that training goes smoothly.
 Cavaliers have a soft personality, so yelling at them is counterproductive and likely to send these sweeties into the sulks or into hiding.
 Instead, reward them every time you see them doing something you like, whether it's chewing on a toy instead of your Prada pumps or not barking in response when the dog next door barks.
 They'll fall all over themselves to find more things that you like.

-Cavaliers are a small to medium dog breed, growing to a height of 30-33cm at the shoulder and a mass of 5.9kg to 5.2kg.
+Cavaliers are a small to medium dog breed, growing to a height of 30-33cm at the shoulder and a weight of 4 to 8kg.

 Their size and generally quiet nature make Cavalier King Charles Spaniels good candidates for apartment or condo living.
 They are moderately active indoors, and a small yard is adequate for their exercise needs.